 Students who wish to broaden their study can choose to do additional majors or minors.
 Additional major can be from the same School or another School.
 No matter how many additional majors a student has completed, s/he will nevertheless be awarded one single degree only (e.g. BEng or BSc).

-Besides, the School of Engineering offers a dual major program in BSc with the Science School.
-Students in that program will have a first major in Computer Science and can select a second major from School of Science.
-For more details, please refer to the Q.13 above.
+Besides, the School of Engineering offers a dual major program in BSc with other Schools at HKUST - BSc in Computer Science (COSC).
+Students in the COSC Program have a first major in Computer Science and select a second major from another BSc program, usually offered by other Schools.
+For more details, please refer to the Q.21 above.

 No worry, the Dual Degree Program Office has reserved sufficient places for major selection.
 Students who enter HKUST in any of the participating Schools (e.g. SENG) through school- based admission can still apply for the Dual Degree Program through major selection at the end of their first year of study.